Graphically Structured Diffusion Models: Discussion

 \subsubsection{Acknowledgments}

+Our thanks go to Benjamin Bloem-Reddy for a helpful discussion on equivariance in probabilistic models.
 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chairs Program, and the Intel Parallel Computing Centers program.
 Additional support was provided by UBC's Composites Research Network (CRN), and Data Science Institute (DSI).
 This research was enabled in part by technical support and computational resources provided by WestGrid (www.westgrid.ca), Compute Canada (www.computecanada.ca), and Advanced Research Computing at the University of British Columbia (arc.ubc.ca).
 WH acknowledges support by the University of British Columbia's Four Year Doctoral Fellowship (4YF) program.

-\section{Experimental details}
+\section{Experimental Details}